Student Executives, Faculty Advisors, and Mentors

 Ian Yiran Zhu is a fourth year student majoring in Computer Science and minoring in Psychology and Economics at University of Toronto.
 He is currently a researcher and webmaster for the CAN-JPN project international research team.

-Zhang Yinghan is a member of the Tokyo team and a first-year student at Keio University pursuing political science as a major.
+Zhang Yinghan is a member of the Tokyo team and a second year student at Keio University pursuing political science as a major.
 He has received both the western style of education in Singapore and the oriental style of education back in China and currently in Japan.
 His passion for International Relations was kindled when he took the course China Studies in Chinese during his junior college (Equivalent to Year 11 and 12 in the US) years.
 He was fascinated by the fact that one has to consider the interests of all parties which are differing and dynamic, yet at the same time contain unvarying similarities, which by and large reflects humanity.
 Through participating in this project, he aspires to discover the commonalities of countries in facing the depopulation problem and foster common interests in them.
 In addition, via interactions with various stakeholders, he strives to improve his negotiation skills which is essential for being proactive in the international political arena

 Risa Sato is a fourth year student in Waseda University.
 She studied abroad in Washington D.C., the United States for one academic year and studied International Relations in East Asia.

 Risa has a keen interest in rural revitalization, 地方創生, and approach problems with international perspectives.
 Currently she works with international students and local people in Aomori to promote toruism for foreign visitors.